JuliaAI/MLJ.jl/docs/src/learning_networks.md

 below, is an advanced MLJ feature, assuming familiarity with the basics outlined in [Getting Started](index.md).
-The syntax for building a learning network is essentially an extension of the basic syntax but with data objects replaced with nodes ("dynamic data").
+The syntax for building a learning network is essentially an extension of the basic syntax but with data containers replaced with nodes ("dynamic data").

 In MLJ, a *learning network* is a graph whose nodes apply an operation, such as `predict` or `transform`, using a fixed machine (requiring training) - or which, alternatively, applies a regular (untrained) mathematical operation to its input(s).
-In practice, a learning network works with *fixed* sources for its training/evaluation data, but can be built and tested in stages.
+In practice, a learning network works with fixed sources for its training/evaluation data, but can be built and tested in stages.
 By contrast, an *exported learning network* is a learning network exported as a stand-alone, re-usable `Model` object, to which all the